List of loanwords in Classical Syriac

-Loanwords in Classical Syriac Aramaic entered the language throughout different periods in the history of Mesopotamia.
+Loanwords in Classical Syriac entered the language throughout different periods in the history of Mesopotamia.
 The Alexandrian and Seleucid rule along with interaction with their fellow citizens of the Greco-Roman world of the Fertile Crescent resulted in the adoption of numerous Greek words.
 The majority of these were nouns relating to Roman administration, such as officials, military, and law.

 The largest group of loanwords come from Greek and is followed by Iranian loans, although words from Sumerian, Akkadian, and Latin are also passed on in varying degrees.
 Several Hebrew loanwords exist (particularly religious terms).
 The Islamic Conquests changed the demographics of the empire and resulted in an influx of a new corpus of words from Arabic while life under the Seljuk, Ottoman, and Safavid empires introduced Turkic words to the language.
+Several loanwords in Classical Syriac are also partly taken or additionally rooted to other Semitic, Iranian, and Indo-European families, being rooted across various languages.